ossec/ossec-docs/docs/programs/clear_stats.rst

 .. option:: -h

-    Print and display a help message of all avaiable options to clear_stats
+    Print and display a help message of all available options to clear_stats

 .. option:: -a